Austria

 3. Requesting Procedures |

-26 | There are fee waivers for impecunious requesters. | - | 2 | NO | 0 | N/A | Not mentioned |
+26 | There are fee waivers for impecunious requesters. | - | 2 | NO | 0 | Not mentioned. | N/A |

 3. Requesting Procedures |